 3- Management plan

-The Home health care physician also take account of physical, emotional and social factors when diagnosing illness and recommending the required treatment.
+The Home health care physician also takes into account physical, emotional, and social factors when diagnosing illness and recommending the required treatment.

 4- Referral to hospital clinics